amin-codes/MaraudersMap/README.md

 ![Marauders Map Plugin Demonstration](Demonstration/MaraudersMapDemonstration.gif)

 # What info do I collect?
-If you set `show-update-message` in the lang.yml file to `true`.
-Then whenever the plugin is checking for an update, it will ping my website to check for the update and upon that ping, the software I use shows me the IP of those who have pinged my website.
+If you set `show-update-message` in the lang.yml file to `true`, Then whenever the plugin is checking for an update, it will ping my website to check for the update and upon that ping, the software I use shows me the IP of those who have pinged my website.

 Your IP address will not be shared nor used by me or any third-party services.